chinesedfan/codejam/2021/kickstart/README.md

 #### Problem D. Binary Operator

 Parse as tree and use post-order travel to calculate the value as hash.
 For `a#b`, use a random but fixed return value.

+### Round G

+#### Problem A. Dogs and Cats

+Simulate.

+#### Problem B. Staying Hydrated

+Find the best x and y independently.
+Sort and check each endpoint.
+Use prefix sum to calculate all distances.

+#### Problem C. Banana Bunches

+Divide K into 2 parts, then fix the start and find the end by binary search.
+Only enough to pass set 1.